Additional Code of Conduct Policies

 Policy AC: Nondiscrimination/Equal Opportunity (PDF)

-For purposes of this policy, these terms have the following meanings:
+For purposes of this policy and the policies listed above, unless otherwise noted in those policies, these terms or phrases have the following meanings:

 • “Gender expression” means an individual’s way of reflecting and expressing the individual’s gender to the outside world, typically demonstrated through appearance, dress, and behavior.